 Symptoms Of Auditory Neuropathy

 People with auditory neuropathy may appear to have normal hearing, or they could experience hearing loss that ranges from mild to severe.
-But because the auditory nerve’s ability to transmit signals is affected, people with auditory neuropathy have trouble understanding speech, regardless of their degree of hearing loss.
+Because the auditory nerve’s ability to transmit signals is affected, people with auditory neuropathy have trouble understanding speech, regardless of their degree of hearing loss.
 Both ears are usually affected.

 The symptoms of auditory neuropathy spectrum disorder typically include:

-• Difficulty understanding speech, even with apparently normal hearing abilities.
+- Difficulty understanding speech, even with apparently normal hearing abilities.
 People with auditory neuropathy may describe this as being able to hear, but not understand.

-• Worsened speech perception in noisy environments.
+- Worsened speech perception in noisy environments.

-• Sounds fade in and out or seem distorted.
+- Sounds fade in and out or seem distorted.

-• Inconsistent responses to sound.
+- Inconsistent responses to sound.

 What Causes Auditory Neuropathy Spectrum Disorder?

 Your nervous system plays an important role in your ear function.
-Researchers point to several different causes including damage to inner hair cells, which are specialized cells that transmit sound signals to the brain.
-The connection between these inner hair cells and the auditory nerve may be damaged as well.
+Researchers point to several different causes, including damage to inner hair cells, which are specialized cells that transmit sound signals to the brain.
+The connection between these inner hair cells and the auditory nerve may be damaged, as well.

 How Is Auditory Neuropathy Related To Severe Tinnitus?